Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Plan Features

 If you’re shopping for an unlimited prepaid plan, you probably do a lot of uploading (photo and video), streaming, and emailing on the go.
-Generally speaking, if you use your phone to pass the time at the park or download the occasional grandkid pic, you wouldn’t need Xfinity Mobile’s unlimited plan.
+Generally speaking, if you use your phone to pass the time at the park or download the occasional grandkid pic, you wouldn’t need Xfinity Mobile’s unlimited phone plan.

 Xfinity Mobile’s Unlimited plans come with unlimited talk and text, but so do a lot of the plans from the competition.
 Where Xfinity Mobile stands out is with its 19 million Wi-Fi hotspots across the country, which stretch their plans further.
 Xfinity Mobile Unlimited plans also allow Wi-Fi calling, so you won’t rack up roaming charges if you’re calling abroad.